hbctraining/Intro-to-R-with-DGE/README.md

-# Intro-to-R
-Materials for a 2-day introduction to the R language
+# Materials for a 3-day Introduction to R and differential gene expression (DGE) analysis workshop

-Lessons Overview:
+### Lessons Overview:

 * [Intro to R and RStudio](lessons/01_introR-R-and-RStudio.md)
 * [Syntax and Data structures in R](lessons/02_introR-syntax-and-data-structures.md)